vocdoni/developer-portal/docs/get-started/01-intro.md

 ### Fetching election info

-You can always access a election information and metadata using `fetchElection`:
+You can always access an election information and metadata using `fetchElection`:

 ~~~ts
 (async () => {